 You can read more about research ethics in medical research in the Declaration of Helsinki.

 Application for ethical review is done via the Ethical Review Authority's website.
-On the website you can also find answers to commonly asked questions (in Swedish), guidance for application (in Swedish) and information about how to write the information for study participants (in Swedish).
+On the website you can also find answers to commonly asked questions, guidance for application and information about how to write the information for study participants.